pbonato3/ProgettoStructBio/DOCS.md

 #### results3d
 Shows the pdb structure in pymol, coloring residues with probability of being LIPs from Blue (not LIP) to Red (is LIP).
-Data for the visualization is taken from a result file, default is 'results.txt'
+Data for the visualization is taken from a result file that must be given.

 #### run
 This is the main command of the program.
 It takes parameters from a configuration file and performs desired actions.